ios-mcn/ios-mcn-releases/Agartala/v0.1.0/CORE/documentation/Developer Guide.md

 # Introduction

-This guide mentions the options to work with IOS-MCN github repository for the software development for SD-Core.
+This guide mentions the options to work with IOS-MCN github repository for the software development for IOS-MCN CORE

 # Purpose and Audience